Your Guide to Buying a Home in the Sunshine State of Florida

 9. Order a title search

-Ordering a title search can be done any time after your offer is accepted, but it’s a good idea to do it as soon as possible because it may take a couple weeks for the title search to come back, especially if the title company is backed up.
-Who customarily chooses the title company can vary by state and even county — but if it is the buyer’s choice, your real estate agent or mortgage lender will likely have a recommendation.
+Ordering a title search can be done any time after your offer is accepted.
+However, it’s a good idea to do it as soon as possible because it may take a couple of weeks for the title search to come back, especially if the title company is backed up.
+Who customarily chooses the title company can vary by state and even county, but if it is the buyer’s choice, your real estate agent or mortgage lender will likely have a recommendation.

-The title company will issue a preliminary title report that will be reviewed by all parties including your lender and will include items such as property tax information, easements, CC&Rs, deed restrictions, liens, and any judgments against the title of the home.
+The title company will issue a preliminary title report that will be reviewed by all parties, including your lender.
+The document will include items such as property tax information, easements, CC&Rs, deed restrictions, liens, and any judgments against the title of the home.
 Any liens, encumbrances, or judgments against the property will need to be removed before the buyer can close on the property.

-In addition to liens or judgements, there are a few other title issues that might crop up.
+Aside from liens or judgments, there are a few other title issues that might crop up.
 These include:

 • Errors in a prior deed